-The Group's selling and distribution expenses comprised mainly salary and benefits of our sales and marketing staff, entertainment and promotional expenses, travelling and transport expenses in the PRC.
-During the Financial Year, the selling and distribution expenses were approximately RM1.5 million (2022: RM1.3 million).
+The Group's selling and distribution expenses mainly comprised salary and benefits of our sales and marketing staff, entertainment and promotional expenses as well as travelling expenses in the PRC.
+During the Financial Year, the selling and distribution expenses were approximately RM0.7 million (2023: RM1.5 million).
+The decrease was mainly due to reduction of employee and relevant expenses as result of decrease in revenue.